Our Sustainability Skills symbols are a visual tool designed

 mauve

-Vegetable-tanned calf leather with pull-up effect.
-It is dyed through and treated with wax finish.
-The colour will get darker with wear and exposure to sunlight.
+Vegetable-tanned calf leather sourced from an Italian (Tuscany) supplier.
+Features a wax finish and pull-up effect.
+The color will get darker with wear and exposure to sunlight.
 The dye can stain your feet.
-Gets softer with use and may stretch.
+It gets softer with use and may stretch.

 black